 Then insert the other end into the mic jack of your computer or laptop.
 Both ends of the male to male 3.5mm cord are identical.
 So it doesn’t matter which end you use, provided you plug in the cable into the ear or headset jack on the recorder and the mic jack on the computer.
 The headset jacks are either green or black on most computers/laptops and mic jacks are either red or pink.

 Newer laptops don’t come with a separate mic and headset 3.5mm jack.
 They only have one input that serves as a mic and headset jack.
 Depending on the make of your laptop, plugging the male to male cable into the jack might work, mostly on PCs.
-If it doesn’t, you will need an adapter, (using a PC- get this one, if you’re using a Mac – I couldn’t find a splitter to recommend.
+If it doesn’t, you will need an adapter, (if you’re using a PC- get this one from Amazon, if you’re using a Mac – I couldn’t find a splitter to recommend.
 I suggest you hop in to your nearest Apple store and explain to them what you need.
 Apple use a different standard for their 3.5mm jack, so most generic adapters won’t work…and new Apple laptops no longer have a 3.5mm audio jack!
 If you are Mac user and find a cable that works, please let us know in the comment section).
 Insert the adapter into the laptop and then insert the male to male cable into mic jack of the adapter.

 Step 2.
 Launch Audacity